iankressin/obsidian-backup/2 - Notes/Rust book - Rc.md

 }
 ```

 - The reference counter for a given Rc instance is updated whenever `Rc::clone` is called with a reference of that instance.
-Alternatively, `shared_list.clone()` could be use to increment the count, but the current Rust conventions is to use `Rc::clone`.
+Alternatively, `shared_list.clone()` could be use to increment the counter, but the current convention is to use `Rc::clone`.

 -  `Rc::clone` doesn't create a deep copy of the reference, it only updates the reference counter and returns a clone of a pointer to the data on the heap.\

-- The Drop trait is responsible for decreasing the ref count.
+- Rc implements Drop trait for decreasing the ref count.

 ### Questions
 *How a Rc is different than a regular reference?*\
 A regular reference can only have a single owner.
 Rcs, on the other hand, can have multiple ownersj